ActivistInvestor/AttributeAutoNumber/README.md

-possible for a user to create multiple instances of the block reference, having identical values in the attribute that's managed by the Overrule, including by way of operations like INSERT (from block or file), DXFIN, etc.
+possible for a user to create multiple instances of the block reference, having identical values in the attribute that's managed by the Overrule, including by way of operations like COPY, INSERT, DXFIN, etc.

 To use the sample, you need a block with at least one attribute.
 With at least one insertion of the block in